 - Qualified professional is a licensed physician, psychiatrist, psychologist, or other health care provider who has appropriate training in the field related to the applicant’s disability.

 I. Short Term Physical Injury or Impairment

-If a student has a sudden, unexpected physical injury or impairment (e.g. breaks his or her arm) that requires non-permanent accommodations, then he or she should consult immediately upon the occurrence with the Assistant Dean of Student Affairs.
+If a student has a sudden, unexpected physical injury or impairment (e.g. breaks his or her arm) that requires non-permanent accommodations, then he or she should consult immediately upon the occurrence with the Director of Law Student Support Services.
 An on-going chronic condition, that is treatable and that does not qualify as a “disability” is not the basis for accommodations. (e.g. If a student has treatable carpel tunnel syndrome and has chosen not to seek or acquire treatment, he or she is not provided any special accommodations.)